 Customer Since: 2011 | Industry: Beverage Processing

 Lassonde Pappas produces millions of cases annually of organic and conventional juices, ready-to-drink teas, enhanced waters, and cranberry sauces.
-CPC wanted a CMMC solution that could reduce maintenance spending and inventory cost while increasing asset health at their US locations.
-Within a month, assets, work order templates, work request templates, and reports were accessible through the system, and over 150 PM tasks were defined and applied to related assets. eMaint has been successful in helping CPC, and the company continues to find new, interesting ways to make the software work for their needs.
+CPC wanted a CMMS solution that could reduce maintenance spending and inventory cost while increasing asset health at their US locations.
+Within a month, assets, work order templates, and reports were accessible through the system, and over 150 PM tasks were defined and applied to related assets. eMaint has been successful in helping CPC, and the company continues to find new, interesting ways to make the software work for their needs.

 Improved Productivity By Comparing Actual Labor with Standards